ptarroso/speciesdigitizer/README.md

 if you need to remove.
 You have the "+" button to add and the "-" button to remove.
 The process is the same for both: start clicking with left mouse button on the miss/extra points and, when finished, press the right button.
-Check the results and write the file if happy!
+If you are happy with the results, you can save the file with the "write" button.
+If you want to save the georeferenced original map, check the box above the button.
+This will copy the map with the same name as given before with an additional world file that provides the geo reference (note: works with tif and jpg).